 In the 1920s, the C.P.R. created a series of rustic bungalow camps, which offered an immersive recreational experience in the Rockies.
 Promotional material for the camps encouraged adventurous forms of mobility such as horseback riding, hiking, and motoring.

-Elsa Lam, PhD Candidate, Architectural History and Theory, Columbia University, New York, NY
+Elsa Lam is a PhD Candidate in Architectural History and Theory at Columbia University, New York, NY.

 Latest posts by Jim Clifford (see all)